Rel1cx/konaCrawler/README.md

 # konaCrawler
-Crawler to download images from konachan.net / konachan.com
+A Crawler to download images from konachan.net / konachan.com